Alex-z71/WinFormsToAvConv-er/README.md

 During the conversion, the converter extracts the business logic from the source WinForms files and moves it to separate *.cs files.

 **Resources**

 The *.resx files are converted to Avalonia UI format.

 **Localized resources**

-The *.<Localized>.resx files are converted to Avalonia UI format.
+The *./<Localized/>.resx files are converted to Avalonia UI format.

 - Creates files that encapsulate Views and View Models
 - Extracts localization resources